MyHackingSystem/HarvestManagerSystem/README.md

 # Harvest Manager System

-## Coding and designing the application using C#, this application helps the manager keep track of daily production and employee status in a harvest company.
+## This application helps the manager keep track of daily production and employee status in a harvest company.

 ![01](https://github.com/user-attachments/assets/c6999643-e074-42d0-9a1a-cde6438b4fc5)